Altinn/MaskinportenTokenGenerator/README.md

 * A client id for an integration in Maskinporten provisioned with one or more scopes

 ## Building
-Open a Visual Studio 2017 or newer commandline environment, and run `msbuild` in the `src`-directory, or open the solution file and build within Visual Studio.
+Open and build in your favourite IDE, or run `dotnet build`
 ## Usage
 1. Copy `config.cmd` to `config.local.cmd` and configure the production and/or TEST-settings
 2. Run either of the following utility scripts: